gaits (especially horses)

 Trot: two beats; left rear and right fore together... right rear and left fore together

-Pace: two beats; both left legs together...both right legs together (really rough to ride!)
+Pace: two beats; both left legs together...both right legs together (fast but can be really rough to ride!)

 Canter: three beats; left rear... right rear and left fore... right fore (right lead, when turning to the right)